Purdue-CS193/homework-0-ivyyy23/index.md

+# Archi's First CS193 Homework

-# Welcome to Archi's Page :D
+## Welcome to Archi's Page :D

 Hello!
 This is **Archi** (short for Archisha).
 Here are some things I like:
 - Sweets